Origins Available: English, French

 Spelling variations of this family name include: Stower, Stowers, Stowars, Stowar, Stouer, Stur, Styre and many more.

-Another 29 words (2 lines of text) are included under the topic Early Stur Notables in all our PDF Extended History products.
+Another 20 words (1 lines of text) are included under the topic Early Stur Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were: